Thanks to the 59 staff members who completed the Year 3 survey to help us understand our community engagement practice.

-What you told us - Year 2
+What you told us Year 2

 The Year 2 survey established a second data point to compare Year 1 findings and assess if there was any change in the organisation's practice over the previous 12 months.
+49 staff across all directorates completed the survey.

-What you told us - Year 1
+What you told us Year 1

-The responses tell us that while there are different levels of capability across the organisation, there is a solid base of CE knowledge and experience to draw from.
+You might remember that we asked you to self-assess your level of community engagement (CE) knowledge and experience.
+The responses tell us that while there are different levels across the organisation, there is a solid base to draw from.

 You also responded to a questions about participation in CE training.

-While the low level of formal CE training suggests that existing knowledge and experience comes from learning on the job, you also told us that you think training opportunities would improve your CE knowledge, confidence and practice.
+While the low level of formal CE training suggests that existing knowledge and experience comes from learning on the job, you also told us that you think training opportunities would improve your CE knowledge, confidence and capability.

 Background

-The same survey was repeated in April 2023 to assess if there had been any change in the 12 months since the Year 1 survey.
+The first organisation-wide survey to assess our Community Engagement (CE) knowledge, confidence and capability took place in April 2022 .
+The same survey was repeated in April 2023 to see if there was any change in the 12 months since the Year 1 survey.

 - communication of clear objectives and scope